[Open since November 1, 2022] New Information on Ghibli Park!

 Seto-Gura is a tourist spot located in the heart of Seto City.
 You can visit the Seto-Gura Museum to learn all there is to know about Seto ware, and then head to the Seto Mono Shop on the first floor to buy Seto ware pieces at direct-sale prices.

-This touristy farm near Nagoya with free admission is home to 130 dairy cows.
-They also offer fresh milk, ice cream, gelato, and other dairy products you can only get this fresh on a farm.
-Children over two years old can ride ponies or thoroughbreds led by ropes, and many visitors also love to try milking cows or have a barbecue in the designated gardens.
+This tourist farm near Nagoya with free admission is home to 130 dairy cows.
+They also offer fresh milk, ice cream, gelato, and other dairy products you can only find in a farm.
+Children over two years old can ride bridle-led ponies or thoroughbreds, and many visitors also love to try milking cows or have a barbecue in the designated gardens.